NBISweden/workshop-reproducible-research/docs/git.md

 ## Tagging commits

-Git allows us to *tag* commits and these tags are typically used to mark *release* points.
-When it comes to reproducible research this is of particular importance.
-We can tag commits that represent important points in the history of our project.
-This can be, for example, the version of the repository that was used for the manuscript submission, the version used during resubmission, and, most importantly, the version used for the final publication.
+Git allows us to *tag* commits, *i.e.* give names to specific points in the history of our project.
+This can be particularly important for reproducible research, but also for development projects that want to highlight specific versions of a software.
+A tag can be, for example, the version of the repository that was used for the manuscript submission, the version used during resubmission, and, most importantly, the version used for the final publication.
 The first two examples are mainly useful internally, but the latter is essential for other researchers to be able to rerun your published analysis.
-Let's try this out!

 * Let's assume that the status of the repository as it is now is ready for a submission to a journal.
 It may for example contain the scripts that were